bigchaindb/bigchaindb-driver/docs/handcraft.rst

 From the point of view of Python, The transaction payload is simply a dictionary with a bit of nested structure.

-The first level has three keys;
+The first level has three keys:

 * ``id`` -- a ``str``
 * ``version`` -- an ``int``